 After Pearl was abandoned by her sister, it was found that she was not the wealthy madam that everyone thought.
 In fact, her estate did not have enough money to even bury her properly.
 Pearl’s clientele proposed to auction off the beautiful French gown, but before this could be done a communication was received from Denver containing one thousand dollars and directing that she be buried wearing the lovely pink gown.

 Pearl was interred with much pomp and circumstance, the funeral parade being led by the Elks Band, playing the Death March, and escorted by four mounted policemen.
-Carriages followed filled with business men, girls from “The Row,” and many miners from the camp.
+Carriages followed filled with businessmen, girls from “The Row,” and many miners from the camp.
 Pearl’s lavender casket, covered with red and white roses was lowered into her grave at the foot of Mt.
 Pisgah Cemetery and marked with a wooden marker.

-Soon, a campaign to replace the wooden marker was begun and the Wilhelm Monument Company donated a white marble heart-shaped stone which now rests atop her grave.
+Soon, a campaign to replace the wooden marker was begun and the Wilhelm Monument Company donated a white marble heart-shaped stone that now rests atop her grave.
 The original wooden slab marker is now on display at the Cripple Creek District Museum.

 The Old Homestead continued to operate until 1917.
 Later it would serve as a boarding house and a private residence.

 In 1957 the owners of the house discovered many original items and wanted to share the house with the public.
-After extensive renovations, The Old Homestead was opened as a museum in June, 1958.
+After extensive renovations, The Old Homestead was opened as a museum in June 1958.
 Filled with many pieces of original furniture and displays that tell the story of the shady side of Cripple Creek, the house is the only original parlour to survive.
-Knowledgeable guides tell the story of the house, Pearl De Vere and Cripple Creek in thirty minute tours from Memorial Day through October.
+Knowledgeable guides tell the story of the house, Pearl De Vere, and Cripple Creek in thirty-minute tours from Memorial Day through October.

-Located on Myers Avenue, the hours are 11 a.m. to 4 p.m. daily in summer, and winter-weekends until Christmas.
+Located on Myers Avenue, the hours are 11 a.m. to 4 p.m. daily in summer, and winter weekends until Christmas.